 The main theme of the conference is ‘Utility, Progress and Technology’.
-The conference will be supported by KIT’s Institute of Technology Futures as well as the recently founded German Society for Utilitarian Studies.
+The conference is supported by the DFG (Deutsche Forschungsgemeinschaft), the Institute of Technology Futures at KIT, the private Kursbuch Kulturstiftung foundation as well as the recently founded German Society for Utilitarian Studies.
 Local hosts are Michael Schefczyk and Christoph Schmidt-Petri.

 The keynote speakers will be: